Rakeela/dragora-notes/2021-6-8-One-Hundred-and-Seventeenth.md

 My [[character-gallery]] is a little too sacred.
 I find it hard to produce minor characters, and harder to record that I've produced them.

 ---
+Dinner tonight:  Onions and mushrooms cooked in butter, mixed with collard greens and soynuts.
+A buttery salad.
+Keto, I think.  *Checks nutrition on soynuts.*  Yeah, keto.

+---
 Back to [[day-post-archive]]